 If you fail to file your claim in the allotted time, your case will be dismissed and you will lose any chance of getting compensation for your damages.

 You should also keep in mind that a government entity has more resources at its disposal than an ordinary citizen.
-This is why it is so important that you reach out to a skilled and experienced truck accident lawyer who has experience in such cases and can investigate your claims to bring you your fair compensation.
+This is why it is so important that you reach out to a skilled and experienced truck accident lawyer who has experience in such cases and can investigate your claims to bring you fair compensation.

 As you can see, truck accidents are subject to multiple moving parts and can be pretty complicated.
 It is in the victim’s best interest to reach out to an experienced car accident lawyer in Chicago.

 Our lawyers can investigate your claims and counsel you on the best ways to proceed with your case.
 They will gather evidence to make your case strong, estimate how much compensation you are entitled to, and will fight on your behalf.

-Our first priority will always be to prevent drawn-out legal proceedings and settle the case out of court; however, if the defendant is being unreasonable, we are not afraid to take your case to the court.
+Our first priority will always be to prevent drawn-out legal proceedings and settle the case out of court; however, if the defendant is being unreasonable, we are not afraid to take your case to court.

-We offer free consultation and can visit you at the hospital or in-home.
-To schedule an appointment with us, call us today!
+We offer free consultations and can visit you at the hospital or in-home.
+To schedule an appointment with us, call us today at (312) 300-2515!